 Degus have furred tails that may look like a handle to small children.
 Accidents happen during handling and while in their cage or with other degus.
 Knowing what to do if your degu injures its tail is something all degu owners should be educated on, even if you know those tails aren't handles.

 Degu Tail Anatomy

-Degus have a tail about half as long or as long as their body, or five to six inches in length.
+Degus have a tail about half as long or as long as their body, or 5—6 inches in length.
 They use their tails for balance and as an aid in communicating to other degus.
-The entire length of a healthy degu tail is furred with the end of it giving the appearance of a paint brush leading some people to refer to them as trumpet-tailed rats.
-Under the fur are layers of skin, nerves, muscle and vertebrae (bones) which enable the degu to beat, wag, and balance with their tail.
+The entire length of a healthy degu tail is furred with the end of it giving the appearance of a paintbrush leading some people to refer to them as trumpet-tailed rats.
+Under the fur are layers of skin, nerves, muscle, and vertebrae (bones) that enable the degu to beat, wag, and balance with its tail.
 It is not just composed of cartilage similar to our ears or nose; degus can feel in their tails.

 When the fur and skin layers come off of the tail it is referred to as a degloving injury.
-This usually occurs because the degu was attempted to be picked up by his tail or the tail was stuck in something like a wheel, cage door, or under a bowl.
+This usually occurs because the degu was attempted to be picked up by its tail or the tail was stuck in something such as a wheel, cage door, or under a bowl.
 Degloving is also referred to as shed tail.

 Tails can also break because they have bones in them.
 Sometimes the break will heal on its own but other times the injury requires the tail to be amputated above the break.

 Degu tails can be cut, scraped, or bitten by another degu and get infected.
 By keeping the tail clean and moist you can give your degu the best chance for a full recovery, but you may need to get an antibiotic cream or oral antibiotics from your exotics vet for it to heal properly.